firstcontributions/first-contributions/github-windows-vs2017-tutorial.md

 GitHub keeps track of the relationship between your repo and the one you forked it from.
 You can think of your repo as a working copy.

+Most top-level GitHub repos (i.e. they are not forked from any other repo) have a small core team of people who can directly commit changes.
+All other contributors must fork the repo and make changes in the fork, then create a Pull Request to ask for their changes to be merged back into the primary project.
+If the project owner likes the changes they will be merged.
+More on how to do that later.

 ## Clone your repository

 <img align="right" width="300" src="assets/clone.png" alt="clone this repository" />